aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/week05/index.md

 Doing this makes sure that the component is properly loaded and you need to only have one copy of the component on your hard drive.

+### Workaround to get the camera image working with Aalto computers

+{{<hint warning>}}
+Some of the computers we have do not for some reason load the camera inputs correctly with the MediaPipe GPU plugin.
+If that is the case with you, use this workaround:

+1. Open OBS Studio
+2. Change the video settings to 1280x720/60 fps
+2. Add a Video Capture Device into as the Source
+3. Change the settings of the webcam to also be 1270x720/60fps
+4. Scale the source image to the output by selecting it and pressing Ctrl+F (Fit to screen)
+5. Turn on the Virtual Camera by pressing the Start Virtual Camera button.
+{{</hint>}}

+{{<hint info>}}
+You can also dowload the profile and scene files by [clicking here](.files/mediapipeobs.zip).
+Once you have downloaded them, do the following:

+- Unzip the files
+- Select Profile -> Import
+- Select the mediapipeobs folder
+- Select Profile -> mediapipe
+- Select Scene Collection -> Import
+- Click the ... to open the filebrowser
+- Select the `mediapipe.json` file that you downloaded
+- Select Scene Collection -> mediapipe
+{{</hint>}}

 ### Information About MediaPipe

 More information: